GSA/site-scanning-documentation/scans/candidate-scans.md

 * Characteristics of the implementation (e.g. adding Agency and Sub-Agency parameters).
 * Detect CORS policy.

+* Another idea - do this on a page on analytics.usa.gov, e.g. analytics.usa.gov/participation

 ### DAP Configuration
 * Analyze the source code of each page that loads in order to detect the version of DAP code in use, as well as misconfigurations of the code.